Paper Or Plastic: Which is Best For the Environment?

 Using reusable bags will help to reduce the environmental impact of the packaging.

 To produce plastic bags, raw materials are mined, including petroleum and natural gas.
 These materials are then refined and undergo polymerization.
 They are then mixed with recycled polyethene chips and transported via truck, train, or ship.
 Once there, they are cut into thin films and sent to manufacturers to be used in shopping bags.
 Making plastic bags is very complex but significantly less polluting than paper bags.
 The fight against plastic bags is an excellent way to spur environmental action.

 Many cities and states are taking steps to cut their emissions due to rising fuel prices.
 However, many people still refuse to accept plastic bags because they are so expensive.
 Instead, it is necessary to focus on plastic bags’ effects on disadvantaged communities.
-These individuals and organizations should continue to be educated about the negative environmental impacts of plastic bags to protect our planet.
+These individuals and organisations should continue to be educated about the negative environmental impacts of plastic bags to protect our planet.
 Bioplastics are better for the environment.

 The use of bioplastics is considered environmentally friendly.
 However, the biodegradation of bioplastics depends on their crystallinity, polymer chains, and the natural environment they are produced in.
 Some bioplastics have more favourable properties than others.
 This depends on their chemical structure, manufacturing process, and, most likely, EOL scenario.
 While paper decomposes quickly, bioplastics take thousands of years to break down in landfills.

 The environmental benefits of biodegradable films are an excellent reason to choose bioplastics over paper.
 These materials are biodegradable once heated enough.
 However, these bioplastics don’t degrade as quickly in landfills, home compost heaps, or marine environments.
 Eventually, they are broken down into micro-sized pieces that can contaminate water and ocean ecosystems.